Behaviour Consultations at Puppy Plus

 Why book a behaviour consultation and what's included?

-Occasionally, dogs present with behaviours that go beyond what can be effectively supported through standard one-to-one training sessions or group classes.
+Living with a dog who is struggling with aspects of their behaviour can feel worrying and sometimes overwhelming.
+These dogs present with behaviours that go beyond what can be effectively supported through standard one-to-one training sessions or group classes.
 These more complex cases may involve fear, generalised anxiety, frustration, separation-related behaviours, or aggression directed towards other dogs or people.
 Behaviour is rarely influenced by just one factor, and may be shaped by a combination of breed, age, genetics, health, temperament, nutrition, and previous learning experiences.
-Because of this, each case requires time, careful assessment, and a thoughtful, individual approach.
+Because of this, each case requires time, careful assessment, and a thoughtful, individual approach, which is what we provide.

 Which behaviours can we address?